micha-01/Vim-Advent-Calendar/prerequisites.md

 (Neo)Vim is a *really* powerful modal editor.

 ## Configuration
-It is strongly recommended to use Neovim with [LunarVim](https://github.com/LunarVim/LunarVim) as your starting configuration, if you are new to (Neo)Vim or do not want to setup everything by yourself.
+It is strongly recommended to use Neovim with [LunarVim](https://github.com/LunarVim/LunarVim) as your starting configuration or [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), if you are new to (Neo)Vim or do not want to setup everything by yourself.

 ## Modes